christopher-adolphe/fm-challenge-creative-agency/README.md

 <footer class="footer | stack | bg-wave"></footer>
 ```

 Fortunately, it was not that difficult for me to switch to the CUBE CSS methodoloy.
-I refactored my boilerplate to create **composition** and **utility** classes and use these to compose the layout.
-After that, I created **block** classes for the components together with **exception** where required.
+I refactored my boilerplate to create **composition** and **utility** classes and used them to compose the layout.
+After that, I created **block** classes for the components together with their **exception** rules where required.

 #### On the JS side:
 - I have used **Swiper** for the project slider.
 It is the first time that I'm using this plugin and it was easy to implement as it is well documented.
 It also comes with a parallax option out of the box which is great for customizing animations on the slides.